maticzav/resk/README.md

 ## Contributing

 Please create a PR with the new features.
-To add a new language please add a language specification in index file, create a test case, and add documentation above.
-You might also need to update the some snapshots.
+To add a new language please add a language specification in the `src/languages.ts` file, create a sample file in `tests/__fixtures__/` folder, and add documentation above.
+You might also need to update some snapshots.
 Use `yarn test -u` to do that.

 Thank you for contributing! :raised_hands: